 The following six principles are key to achieving Alberta’s vision for an inclusive education system.
 These principles can guide and inform value-based and learner-centred decisions related to policies, practices, and actions at every level of Alberta’s education system.

 - Anticipate, value, and support diversity and learner differences

 - Retrieved from (2017, August) https://education.alberta.ca/inclusive-education/what-is-inclusion/

 Alberta Education in partnership with the Alberta Teacher’s Association and other provincial organizations have designed new Teacher Quality Standards and Leadership Quality Standards.

-“The revision of this resource, the Teaching Quality Standard (TQS) and the complementary development of a School Leader Standard (SLS) (principal, vice-principal) and subsequent School Authority Leader Standard (SALS) (superintendent, associate superintendent) will heighten public assurance about the quality of education in Alberta and emphasize our shared commitment to develop the conditions necessary for optimal student learning for every student in every Alberta school.”
+“The revision of this resource, the Teaching Quality Standard and the complementary development of a Leadership Quality Standard (principal, vice-principal) and subsequent Superintendent Leadership Quality Standard (superintendent, associate superintendent) will heighten public assurance about the quality of education in Alberta and emphasize our shared commitment to develop the conditions necessary for optimal student learning for every student in every Alberta school.”

 - Teaching Quality and School Leader Standards - Alberta School Councils' Association. (n.d.).
 Retrieved September 12, 2016

-Two significant changes in both the TQS, SLS, and SALS is the addition of specific standards regarding the professional practice expectations for meeting the needs of First Nations, Métis, and Inuit students and diverse learners through Inclusive Practices.
+The significant changes are the addition of specific standards regarding the professional practice expectations for meeting the needs of First Nations, Métis, and Inuit students and Diverse Learners through Inclusive Practices.
 Both of these areas of development are impacted throughout the processes outlined in this document.